 Growing Hot Lips plant means mimicking the tropical understory environment for which it is suited.
 Most potting soil will not have both the excellent drainage and moisture retentiveness necessary to raise these plants.
 Add a bit of vermiculite and peat moss before potting up the plant.

-Place it in an area with temperatures of at least 70ºF (21ºC), humidity of at least 60% and indirect bright lighting.
+Place it in an area with temperatures of at least 70ºF (21ºC), the humidity of at least 60%, and bright indirect lighting.